Loomeh/MedgingOnLinux/README.md

 ```

 The script will guide you through the process.
 Make sure to read the instructions at the end, they're important!

+### Troubleshooting / FAQ
+#### - The script says it failed to patch the executable
+Read the error that the script produced.
+If it says "checksum mismatch" anywhere, it means that the Mirror's Edge executable has already been modified and is not the original Steam executable.
+Verify the game's integrity in Steam and try again.

+If it says it can't find the file, it means you entered your Mirror's Edge game directory incorrectly.

+#### - Why is it asking for my LiveSplit directory?
+I thought LiveSplit didn't run on Linux
+It doesn't.
+LiveSplit runs through Wine.
+The purpose of the script is to make it so the autosplitter connection between Mirror's Edge and LiveSplit functions correctly.

+#### - I get a "Failed to find D3D9 exports" error when trying to launch Multiplayer Mod.
+This is a known issue and is seemingly an issue with the Multiplayer Mod itself and cannot be fixed within Proton/Wine.
+The only potential remedy is to try and use the old Multiplayer Mod by btbd.
+Otherwise, just wait.

+#### - What mods can I use?
+The only game file the script touches is the MirrorsEdge.exe executable file.
+Any mod that doesn't replace that file is fine.

+#### - LiveSplit looks weird/glitchy
+This is because the Mirror's Edge Proton wine prefix doesn't come with many Windows dependencies by default, leading to LiveSplit looking weird.
+This can be fixed by using a Proton package that comes with more built in Windows dependencies (such as Proton-GE) or by installing corefonts via Protontricks.